 As an AAFP board member, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 A member of the AAFP since 1979, Meigs has served on numerous commissions and committees, including the Scientific Assembly Resolutions Committee and the Committee on Rural Health.
 He chaired the Commission on Health of the Public.
 Prior to his first term as vice speaker in 2008, he had served as Alabama’s delegate or alternate delegate to the Congress of Delegates since 1996.

-A former Speaker of the House of Delegates and College of Counselors for the Medical Association of the State of Alabama, Meigs currently serves as a member of its Board of Censors.
-In addition, he is a member of the Alabama Board of Medical Examiners and the State Committee on Public Health.
+A former speaker of the House of Delegates and College of Counselors for the Medical Association of the State of Alabama, Meigs currently serves as a member of its Board of Censors.
+In addition, he is a member of the Alabama Board of Medical Examiners and the vice chair of the State Committee on Public Health.

 Meigs is a clinical associate professor in the Department of Family and Community Medicine at the University of Alabama, Tuscaloosa, and a clinical professor in the Department of Family Medicine at the University of Alabama School of Medicine, Birmingham.
 In 2003, he was awarded the University of Alabama School of Medicine Argus Award for Best Attending Physician in Family Medicine.

 An active member of his community, Meigs serves a member of the Brent Civitan Club and president of the Bibb County Junior Miss Board of Directors.
 In 2004, he was named Bibb County Citizen of the Year by the Kiwanis Club of Centreville.

 Meigs earned his undergraduate degree from the University of Alabama, Tuscaloosa, and his medical degree from the University of South Alabama, Mobile.
-He completed his family medicine residency at the University of Alabama Birmingham Selma Family Practice Residency Program in Selma, Ala., where he also served as chief resident.
+He completed his family medicine residency at the University of Alabama Birmingham Selma Family Practice Residency Program in Selma, Alabama, where he also served as chief resident.

 He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.